GGkakos/Airbnb-Enhanced-Price-Prediction-Model/README.md

 # 1. Inputs

-This directory is missing since files' size
+This directory is missing due to excessive files' size

 To view and download the files used visit [Kaggle Website](
     Calendar and Listings Datasets 2020: (https://www.kaggle.com/code/labdmitriy/inside-airbnb-london/input)